qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 ### Collectibles COME UP WITH A BETTER TITLE

+#### Mastery and challenge
+Collectibles, as measured here, are perhaps the worst case of lost nuance in my dataset.
+In some games, such as the original *Yoshi's Island* or the *New Super Mario Bros.* sub-series, finding all the hidden things is a goal in and of itself.
+They're all over the place (*Yoshi's Island* has twenty-five; *New Super Mario Bros.* has three), and finding all of them unlocks even more levels, the hardest in the game.
+These games use collectibles as a way for the player to prove their mastery, and then reward the player with more challenges to master.

+# YOSHI'S ISLAND SCOREBOARD, ADD CAPTION

+#### Many small prizes
+In others, such as most "Metroidvania" games, collectibles take the form of small upgrades (usually for health, ammunition, or similar).
+These games usually show you a counter or percentage, and might give a special congratulation at the end for 100% completion, but the main reason to hunt them down is that they make the game easier (or that you find them while looking for something else).
+They're not required, and in fact, players looking for a challenge are as likely to go for a no-upgrade run as they are to aim for 100%.
+In this case, finding them all is about persistence more than anything else, and the journey is most of the reward, because anyone who's played the game enough to find all the upgrades is unlikely to actually need them.
+Still, the fact that each one provides some tangible benefit can get players to look – or, at least, to enjoy incidental finds – when the journey isn't enough on its own.

+# SCREEN ILLUSTRATING SUPER METROID OR SOTN COLLECTIBLES

+#### Standing alone, for better or for worse
+Still other games put collectibles front-and-center; this is a defining trait of "collectathons", which were a major subgenre of early 3D platformers that haven't gone away completely.
+In this case, finding all the hidden things is the entire point; the nominal "goal" of the game as described by whatever plot there is (usually minimal) is reached long before finding everything, and the miscellaneous shinies you're hunting down are as likely to be on the other side of a tricky gauntlet of difficult jumps as they are to be under a random bush five feet behind your starting location.
+There may be rewards given at various increments – usually unlocking new areas to explore – but these will eventually run dry.
+The journey is the destination again, but this time without much pretense of any other reason to search, so those players who aren't motivated by completionism are unlikely to stay interested for long.

+# SCREEN SHOWING COLLECTIBLE COUNT FOR A COLLECTATHON

 ### Swimming and power-ups COME UP WITH A BETTER TITLE

 ### Air control, airjumps, walljumps BETTER TITLE